open-contracting/kingfisher-summarize/docs/cli/correct-user-permissions.rst

 Note this command can only correct user permissions on tables that have already been created when the command is run.

-If you then run a command that might create new tables (for example, :doc:`cli-refresh-views` or :doc:`cli-field-counts`) you may need to run this command again.
+If you then run a command that might create new tables (for example, :doc:`refresh-views` or :doc:`field-counts`) you may need to run this command again.